summaryInfo/nsst/README.md

 If font looks to blurry try setting `font-gamma` to value greater than `1`.

-Set pixelMode to your monitor's pixel alignment to enable subpixel rendering.
+Set pixelMode to your monitor's pixel alignment to enable sub-pixel rendering.

 For command line arguments see `nsst --help`.
 Config file uses same option names.